Cherry Eye in Cats: What Causes It and How It’s Treated

 Another potential trigger for gland prolapse is eye inflammation.
 Conditions such as feline conjunctivitis can cause swelling around the third eyelid, compromising structural integrity, potentially leading to cherry eye.

 Similarly, trauma to the eye or surrounding area can increase the risk of the tear gland popping out.
-This means that, other than accidents and animal fights, the slightest scratches can contribute to feline cherry eye.
+This means that, aside from accidents and animal fights, even the slightest scratches can contribute to feline cherry eye.

 • Visible Red or Pink Lump.
-The most obvious sign of cherry eye in cats is the appearance of a fleshy, red or pink bulge on the corner of the eye.
-It typically resembles a small cherry, which is where the name comes from.
-This protrusion can worsen over time.
+The clearest sign of cherry eye in cats is the fleshy, red, or pink mass that appears on the corner of the eye.
+This resembles a small cherry, which may worsen over time.

 Worried about your cat's eye health?